tspeckhofer/tspeckhofer.github.io/_posts/2021-07-17-latex-and-sublime-text.md

 {:toc}
 ---

-## Step 1: Installing the required software
+## Step 1: Install the required software

 - Install a $\LaTeX$ distribution.
 The most common ones are: